vim-ctrlspace/vim-ctrlspace/README.md

 ### `g:ctrlspace_project_root_markers`

 An array of directory names which presence indicates the project root.
-If no marker is found, you will be asked to confirm you want to collect all files from the current working directory.
+If no marker is found, you will be asked to confirm the project root basing on the current working directory.
 Make this array empty to disable this functionality.
 Default value: `[".git", ".hg", ".svn", ".bzr", "_darcs", "CVS"]`.

 ### `g:ctrlspace_unicode_font`